jembi/openhim-console/README.md

 Contributing
 ------------

-You may view/add issue here: https://github.com/jembi/openhim-console/issues
+You may view/add issues here: https://github.com/jembi/openhim-console/issues

 To contibute code, please fork the repository and submit a pull request.
 The maintainers will review the code and merge it in if all is well.